 Q: What is the status of the wetland project funded and developed by the U.S. Fish and Wildlife Service on the southern end of the property?

-The proposed project is still being developed.
-If advanced, this project will allow for seasonal flooding that will enhance early season migratory waterfowl habitat and support late season grazing.
+After extensive internal and external review, the proposed project has been approved by the Conservancy.
+If advanced, this project will extend the spring-melt wetlands on the property by constructing low structures that temporarily hold back water.
+This will enhance early season migratory waterfowl habitat and still support late season grazing.